4iurchenko/4iurchenko/README.md

 Now, I'm focusing on building data platforms and data pipelines.
 I am more experienced in big data tools, but relational databases are very familiar for me too.
 In Big data, the typical tools I use are Spark, Hive, Airflow, Python, and SQL.
 I've finished projects in both on-premise and cloud envs.
 I believe I am great at writing SQLs (especially complex ones), and coding Pythonic applications.
 But, frankly speaking :), the impostor syndrome sometimes comes to me :)

 In my portfolio, tens of completed projects.
-As an example, in the last project, I built ~20 end-to-end data pipelines that process from tens to hundreds million events daily using Spark, Hive, Python, and SQL.
+As an example, in the last project, I built ~20 end-to-end data pipelines that process from tens to hundreds million events daily.
+To achieve that, I used Spark, Hive, Python, and SQL, Vertica, Jenkins, sometimes jumped right in Scala applications, checked Kafka, Grafana, ELK.
 I modeled the tables, built ETLs, and prepared source-to-target stuff.
 Also, I led the team for 6 months.

 Some of my pet projects: